What’s a Money Date (and Why You Should Have One)

 If you’re partnered, you each bring different life experiences and money styles to the table — and sometimes that can create friction.

 The key is to make your money conversations feel safe and blame-free.
-Respect each other's point of view and allow for both individual as well as joint goals.
-When you approach money as teammates, it strengthens trust, connection, and shared purpose.
+Respect each other's point of view and allow for both individual as well as joint goals and calm discussion.
+Discuss each other’s money stories and values.
+When you approach money as teammates, it strengthens trust, connection, and shared purpose - and your relationship.

 For Solopreneurs

-If you’re self-employed or have variable income, money dates are even more important.
-They help you stay organized, plan for slow months, and ensure both your business and personal finances stay aligned.
+If you’re a solopreneur or have variable income, money dates are even more important.
+They help you stay organized, plan for slow months, and ensure both your business and personal finances stay on track.

 The Wrap-Up — Celebrate, Reflect, and Plan Ahead